-JUNIOR VICE PRESIDENT - Hayley Randle
+HONORARY PRESIDENT - Hayley Randle

 Hayley holds a BSc (Hons) in Biology and Psychology and has a PhD in Animal Science.
 She runs BSc and Masters Equitation Science programmes at the Equitation Science Academy at Duchy College in the UK, alongside co-ordinating the Higher Education degree provision at the college working alongside the University of Plymouth.
 She has been involved in large mammal behavioural research for the past 18 years.
 Her research interests focus on animal (in particular equine) behaviour, training and individual differences.

 Hayley has successfully competed in Endurance but is now just enjoying any spare time with her senior arab gelding, as well as training her two young collies and son.

 JUNIOR VICE PRESIDENT - Camie Heleski (acting also as PROCEDURAL ADVISOR)